sirthias/pegdown/README.markdown

 Credits
 -------

-Most of the underlying PEG grammar was developed by John MacFarlane and made available with his tool [peg-markdown](http://github.com/jgm/peg-markdown).
+A large part of the underlying PEG grammar was developed by John MacFarlane and made available with his tool [peg-markdown](http://github.com/jgm/peg-markdown).

 License
 -------

-_pegdown_ is licensed under [ASF2](http://www.apache.org/licenses/LICENSE-2.0).
+_pegdown_ is licensed under [APL 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Patch Policy